xraypy/feff85exafs/src/README.md

 code, it seemed like a good fit for something that would eventually be integrated into [Larch](https://github.com/xraypy/xraylarch).

-Compilation is as simple as typing `scons` after cd-ing into the `src/` folder.
+Compilation is as simple as typing `scons` from the top of the repo.

-You can also cd into one of the subfolders and do `scons` to build just that piece.
+You can also cd into one of the `src\` subfolders and do `scons` to build just that piece.

 The file `FeffBuild.py` has a bit of logic for specifying compilation flags, which may be attractive for optimization or other reasons, and